-Certain adjustments to VCREA's adopted 09-10 budget have been made due to the fact that the 2010-2012 Energy Efficiency Program was not finalized until January 1, 2010.
-The expenditures exceeded the budget by \$75,456 due to the change in the programs scope, goals and conditions of the new program.
-Actual program revenues were less than the budget by \$(148,794) primarily due to the new grant funding program beginning January 2010.
+Certain adjustments to VCREA's adopted 10-11 budget have been made due to the fact that the 2010-2012 Energy Efficiency Program was not effective until January 1, 2010.
+The expenditures were below the budget by \$19,430 due to the change in the program's scope, goals and conditions of the new program.
+Actual program revenues were less than the budget by \$(254,636) primarily due to the new contract beginning January 1, 2010.
 The General Fund budget to actual comparison schedule can be found on page 18.